minhdang241/hadoop-docker/README.md

 # Distributed HADOOP on Docker containers

-## This project contains two Dockerfiles to builds Hadoop Namenode and Datanodes.
-This is very similar to my other repositury that builds and runs [Hadoop on a single container](https://github.com/khalidmammadov/single_node_hadoop_docker)

 ## Overview

 In this article I will set up distributed Hadoop cluster based on Docker containers.
 For networking I will use user defined BRIDGE network that will segregate the cluster and will allow easy communication between nodes.